Specifically designed to handle the complexities of software buying, license tracking, and renewal management.

 Lacks the specialized renewal management, license tracking, and SaaS pricing benchmarks found in Spendflo.

-No. Spendflo and NetSuite serve different functions.
+No. Spendflo and NetSuite serve different purposes.
 NetSuite is your ERP for general financial and operational data.
-Spendflo orchestrates your SaaS
+Spendflo orchestrates your SaaS procurement workflow from

 NetSuite is a broad ERP covering finance, inventory, and operations.
-Spendflo is AI-native software built for SaaS procurement.
-It discovers shadow IT, tracks
+Spendflo is built for SaaS procurement.
+It discovers all SaaS applications in use, automates intake via

 Yes.
-Spendflo's Conversational AI Intake runs in Slack or Teams and processes requests faster than traditional ERP forms.
-It captures requirements in natural
+Spendflo's Conversational AI Intake runs in Slack or Teams and processes requests in natural language.
+This captures requirements faster and more accurately than manual

-Spendflo provides real-time SaaS pricing benchmarks so your team negotiates from verified market data instead of vendor quotes alone.
-This shifts negotiation
+Yes.
+Spendflo provides real-time SaaS pricing benchmarks based on verified market data.
+Your team negotiates from actual pricing ranges instead of vendor quotes alone, resulting

-Significantly.
+Yes.
 NetSuite implementations typically take 12 months.
-Spendflo goes live and begins identifying cost savings within 30 days.
+Spendflo connects to your existing systems and begins identifying SaaS spend and cost savings within 30 days of deployment.